Merrick Garland: Personal life

-Garland and his wife, Lynn, were married at the Harvard Club in Manhattan in September 1987.
+Garland and his wife, Lynn, were married at the Harvard Club in Midtown Manhattan in September 1987.
 Lynn Rosenman Garland's grandfather, Samuel Irving Rosenman, was a justice of the New York Supreme Court (a trial-level court) and a special counsel to presidents Franklin D. Roosevelt and Harry S. Truman.
 She graduated from the Brearley School in Manhattan and cum laude from Harvard University, and received a Master of Science degree in operations management from the MIT Sloan School of Management.
 Her father, Robert Rosenman, was a partner in the New York law firm of Cravath, Swaine & Moore.
 As of June 2018, she advised government and nonprofit groups on voting systems security and accuracy issues.
 The couple lives together in Bethesda, Maryland.

-Garland and his wife have two daughters, Rebecca and Jessica; both are graduates of Yale University.
+Garland and his wife have two daughters: Rebecca and Jessica, both of whom are graduates of Yale University.
 Justice Elena Kagan hired Jessica Garland, a 2019 graduate of Yale Law School, as one of her law clerks in early July 2020, before Biden's election and Garland's appointment, to serve as a law clerk in 2022–2023.
 The Supreme Court said that "in light of the potential for actual or apparent conflicts of interest," Jessica Garland will not serve as Kagan's law clerk while her father remains as attorney general.
 Garland took part in the ceremony when his daughter Rebecca married Xan Tanner in June 2018.

 Financial disclosure forms in 2016 indicated that Garland's net worth at the time was between $6 million and $23M.
 As of 2021, his net worth was estimated by Forbes at $8.6-33M.

-Garland is partially colorblind, so he uses a list to match his suits and ties.
+Garland is red-green colorblind, so he uses a list to match his suits and ties.
+He is a Reform Jew.

+In May 2025, Garland returned to Arnold & Porter after leaving government service.